alf-tool/alf-core/doc/gh-pages/shell/index.md

 | ...    | | ...  | ...     |  |
 </code></pre>

-Alf provides you with a fully-featured relational algebra, see `alf --help` for the list of commands or have a look at the menu at left.
+Refer to the menu at left to learn about available operators.

-### A few stuff you want to know
+### A few bits and pieces you want to know

 * Alf is not limited to the use of simple scalar types.
 Attribute can be any ruby class/object implementing a type/value in a consistent way.
 You also have full Ruby power in expressions:

 <pre><code class="terminal">$ alf restrict suppliers -- "city =~ /^P/"</code></pre>

-* You can use .csv or .log files as first class input relations

-<pre><code class="terminal">$ alf restrict suppliers.csv -- "city == 'Paris'"</code></pre>

-* You can export any query result to a .csv, .yaml or ruby file with only one additional option

-<pre><code class="terminal">$ alf --yaml restrict suppliers.csv -- "city == 'Paris'"</code></pre>

 * Alf automatically resolves relation names according to an environment of use.
 By default, the latter is bound to the examples bundled with Alf.
 This way, you can learn Alf without worrying about where data come from, or even get it:

 <pre><code class="terminal">$ alf show suppliers
 $ alf --csv show suppliers > suppliers.csv</code></pre>

+* But, you can also use .csv or .log files as first class input relations

+<pre><code class="terminal">$ alf restrict suppliers.csv -- "city == 'Paris'"</code></pre>

+* You can export any query result to a .csv, .yaml or ruby file with only one additional option

+<pre><code class="terminal">$ alf --yaml restrict suppliers.csv -- "city == 'Paris'"</code></pre>

 * Of course, you can connect Alf to other datasources